Besar Island, Johor: Name

+A word of mouth legend tells of a fisherman's wife who was pregnant and craved for seaweed to eat.
+Upon eating the seaweed, she turned into a mermaid.
+Her husband was extremely angered by this, and screamed "babi! babi! babi!" ("pig! pig! pig!"; here used as an insult or curse), and called the island "pulau babi" ("pig island") from then on.

 Geology

 The island, which is surrounded by Rawa, Sibu and Tinggi Island, is characterised by quiet, clean beaches of powdery white sand and crystal-clear azure waters.
 To preserve the unspoiled marine life, the Government has gazetted it as a marine park to protect around 60 species of marine life from any activities that can harm their natural habitats within 2 nmi around the island.

 The island's highest point rises some 845 ft above the sea level.
 Rich hues of wild vegetation are dappled throughout with the lush greens of the coconut palms and tropical jungles.

 Administrative divisions

 The island is divided into 6 villages, which are: